You Don’t Have to Live With Neck Pain

-There are numerous causes for you to have neck pain/neck stiffness; it is imperative that you seek the care of a Doctor of Chiropractic (DC) that has many years of experience.
+There are numerous causes for you to have neck pain or neck stiffness; it is imperative that you seek the care of a Doctor of Chiropractic (DC) that has many years of experience.
 I have literally seen thousands of patients in my career; I would estimate that more than half of them had neck pain.
 My office has specialized in treating patients with neck injuries since 1983.
 Dr Astrid Baldrich has worked with me since graduating from chiropractic school.
 She is dedicated to helping her patients with neck problems such as pain, stiffness, tightness or spasm.

 Neck pain and it’s associated spinal misalignments can cause a myriad of other symptoms including: